molsonkiko/JsonToolsNppPlugin/docs/README.md

 ![JSON grepper/API requester successful API requests](/docs/json_from_files_and_apis%20api%20good%20url%20result.PNG)

+The URLs of successful requests show up in the box on the right.
+I used the `View results in buffer` button at the bottom of the form to open the buffer and tree view shown here.

 Of course, sometimes an API request will fail.
-You can click the `View errors` button to see any errors that happened.
+You can click the [View errors button](#viewing-errors) to see any errors that happened.

 ## Getting JSON from local directories ##